Virtual braid groups, virtual twin groups and crystallographic groups: Introduction

-This paper is divided into 4 sections being the first one the introduction.
-In Section~\ref{groupvbn} we recall first the presentation of (pure) virtual braid groups and then we proved in Theorem~\ref{teo1} that $VB_n/\Gamma_2(VP_n)$ is a crystallographic group and then we show in Proposition~\ref{prop:embedofvbn} that $VB_n/\Gamma_2(VP_n)$ contains a copy of the quotient of the classical Artin braid group $B_n/\Gamma_2(P_n)$.
+In Section~\ref{groupvbn} we recall first the presentation of (pure) virtual braid groups, and then we prove in Theorem~\ref{teo1} that $VB_n/\Gamma_2(VP_n)$ is a crystallographic group.
+Next, we show in Proposition~\ref{prop:embedofvbn} that $VB_n/\Gamma_2(VP_n)$ contains a copy of the quotient of the classical Artin braid group $B_n/\Gamma_2(P_n)$.
 The rest of Subsection~\ref{subsec:estrutura} is devoted to exhibit some structural properties of the quotient $VB_n/\Gamma_2(VP_n)$ like classification of finite order elements (Theorem~\ref{teo2}), the study of conjugacy classes of elements (Theorems~\ref{teo3} and~\ref{teo4}) and the realization of a family of infinite virtually cyclic groups (Theorem~\ref{teo5}).
-In Subsection~2.2 we realize Bieberbach groups in $VB_n/\Gamma_2(VP_n)$.
+In Subsection~\ref{subsec:realizaBieberbach} we realize Bieberbach groups in $VB_n/\Gamma_2(VP_n)$.
 Then, in Theorem~\ref{anosov} we consider the compact flat Riemannian manifolds that have fundamental group a Bieberbach group of Theorem~\ref{teo6}, we analyze its holonomy representation and determine in which cases the aforementioned manifolds are orientable, admits Anosov diffeomorphisms and K\"ahler structure.
 In Subsection~\ref{subsec:kbn} we consider another subgroup of $VB_n$ denoted by $KB_n$ and conclude that $VB_n/\Gamma_2(KB_n)$ is not a crystallographic group.

-Virtual twin groups module the commutator subgroup of pure virtual twin groups are considered In Section~\ref{groupvtn}.
+Virtual twin groups modulo the commutator subgroup of pure virtual twin groups are considered in Section~\ref{groupvtn}.
 In this section we state and prove many results similar to the ones obtained for the virtual braid group, in particular in Theorem~\ref{teo7} is proved that $VT_n/\Gamma_2(PVT_n)$ is a crystallographic group.
 The rest of the section is dedicated to analyze finite-order elements, conjugacy classes of elements and realization of some infinite virtually cyclic groups in $VT_n/\Gamma_2(PVT_n)$.

+The conjugacy problem, formulated by Max Dehn, is one of the fundamental decision problems in group theory.
+We highlight that, from Theorems~\ref{teo3}~and~\ref{teo4} (resp.
+Theorems~\ref{teo9}~and~\ref{teo10}), we give necessary and sufficient conditions for a pair of words in $VB_n/\Gamma_2(P_n)$ (resp. $VT_n/\Gamma_2(PVT_n)$) to be conjugate.
+So, we may use these results to find elements that are not conjugate in $VB_n$ (resp. $VT_n$).
+In this way, we obtain an approach to solve the conjugacy problem in the virtual braid group $VB_n$ (resp. virtual twin group $VT_n$).